Kracher2/CS50x-2023-Solutions/README.md

 ## **Week-wise Breakdown**

 My approach involved completing both the **Lab** and **Problem Set (ProbSet)** for each week.
-I tackled both the easy and hard problems in the Problem Sets, aiming for a comprehensive understanding of the course material.
+I tackled both the **easy and hard problems** in the Problem Sets, aiming for a comprehensive understanding of the course material.

-## **Usage**
+## **Usage Guidelines**

 You are welcome to use these solutions as a reference or source of inspiration for your own work.
-Keep in mind that CS50x policies on academic honesty still apply.
+Keep in mind that CS50x policies on **academic honesty** still apply.
 It's crucial to grasp the concepts behind the solutions and avoid submitting them as your own work if you are currently enrolled in the course.

 To run any code, follow the instructions provided in the respective problem set specifications.
 Ensure that you have the necessary tools and dependencies installed.

-## **Contributing**
+## **Contributing Opportunities**

 If you have improvements to suggest or find any issues with the solutions, feel free to open an issue or submit a pull request.
 Contributions are welcome!

-## **License**
+## **Open Source License**

-This repository is licensed under the [MIT License](LICENSE), allowing you to use the code for any purpose as long as you include the original copyright and license notice in any copy of the software or substantial portion of the software.
+This repository is licensed under the [MIT License](LICENSE), allowing you to use the code for any purpose.
+Ensure to include the original copyright and license notice in any copy of the software or substantial portions of the software.

 Happy coding!

+[Your Name]